I could probably just write a whole post on how I am SO OVER ALL THIS RAIN. Enough!

 You can see sort of what I did.
 Coming in from the main park entrance on the boardwalks, I went right by the private property, leaving the Main Trail shortly past.
 I was on the Springboard Trail past the communication towers and connected with the Devil’s Butte Trail.
 I must have followed along that faint drawn in line and with a bit of time off trail, connected with the Loop Trail and scenic viewpoint.
 West View brought me back to the Main Trail and out at 4:25pm.

 It was a nice little ramble and I can head into a weekend stuck inside in class (Wilderness First Aid) at least feeling like I got out for a bit.
 It’s a good thing the weather forecast for the next two days is not much better than today.
 You can check out my page on Lord Hill Regional Park with information on miles, maps and directions, along with pictures from my previous visits.
-You can also check out my GAIA stats and a map of the park.
+You can also find a map of the park.

 For more hikes in the area, visit my page on Snohomish County.